 ‘High Seas,’ titled ‘Alta Mar’ in Spanish, is a murder mystery series that follows sisters Eva and Carolina Villanueva as they hop aboard a luxurious transatlantic ship, Bárbara de Braganza, going from Europe to South America, in hopes of a better future.
 Eva is a confident and headstrong author stuck in a writer’s block, while Carolina is the naïve and sensitive older sister.
-On their way to the cruise, the sisters encounter a mysterious woman named Luisa and stow her on-board after learning that she is running away from her abusive husband.
-While on the ocean liner, they meet with some idiosyncratic as well as like-minded personalities.
+On their way to the cruise, the sisters encounter a mysterious woman named Luisa and stow her on board after learning that she is running away from her abusive husband.
+While on the ocean liner, they meet with some distinctive and like-minded personalities.

-However, at night, everyone hears a splash as the woman from before falls from the decks, straight into the ocean.
+However, at night, everyone hears a splash as the woman from before falls from the decks straight into the ocean.
 Upon investigating the woman’s identity, everyone realizes that she was nowhere mentioned on the list of passengers.
-Things take a weird turn when secrets, lies, betrayal, affairs, romance get in the way of the investigation and people begin to start pointing fingers at each other while trying to find the answer to just one question: Did Luisa fall off on her own or was she pushed by someone into the sea?
+Things take a weird turn when secrets, lies, betrayal, affairs, and romance get in the way of the investigation, and people begin to point fingers at each other while trying to find the answer to just one question: Did Luisa fall off on her own or was she pushed by someone into the sea?
 Are you curious about the filming location?
 We have got your back!

 Ramón Campos and Gema R. Neira serve as the creators of Netflix’s fourth Spanish-language series.
 The show has been lauded for its intriguing premise, well-rounded characters, period costumes, and elaborate design.